jzillmann/pdf-to-markdown/examples/Achieving-The-Paris-Climate-Agreement.md

 electrification, we cluster the world regions into three groups, according to the dif- fusion theory (Rogers [^2003]:):

-• Innovators: OECD North America (excluding Mexico), OECD Europe, OECD Pacific, and China
+• _Innovators_: OECD North America (excluding Mexico), OECD Europe, OECD Pacific, and China
-• Moderate: Mexico, Non-OECD Asia, India, Eurasia, and Latin America
+• _Moderate_: Mexico, Non-OECD Asia, India, Eurasia, and Latin America
-• Late adopters: Africa and the Middle East.
+• _Late adopters_: Africa and the Middle East.

 Although this clustering is rough, it sufficiently mirrors the basic tendencies we modelled.
 The regions differ in the speed with which novel technologies, especially